xinxinzhang-tudelft/Adaptive-Neuromorphic-Control-for-Cart-Pendulum-Inverted-Stabilization/README.md

-# Adaptive Neuromorphic Control for Inverted Stabilization of a Cart–Pendulum System
+# Swing-Up and Stabilization of an Inverted Cart-Pendulum via Neuromorphic Control

 This repository provides MATLAB implementations and simulation results for the paper:

-**“Adaptive Neuromorphic Control for Inverted Stabilization of a Cart–Pendulum System”** (IFAC Congress 2026)
+**“Swing-Up and Stabilization of an Inverted Cart-Pendulum via Neuromorphic Control”** (IFAC Congress 2026)

 ---